-- Mechanisms and structures that promote compliance to labour laws, gender, and OSH in the supply chain of rural sectors, pilot enterprises and their communities are enhanced
+- Mechanisms and structures that promote compliance to labour laws, gender, and OSH in the supply chain of rural sectors, pilot enterprises and their communities are enhanced.

 - Enhanced and improved gender-responsiveness of national and regional level tripartite systems for developing and promoting labour laws in target sectors.

 - Promotional framework of industry tripartite partners for safety and health at work developed in the target sectors.

 - Inspection policy and processes on sector-specific labour laws, OSH and gender issues are improved.

 - Improved capacity of employers' and workers' organizations to promote compliance to gender, labour laws, OSH in the supply chain of target sectors.

 - Community level mechanisms on addressing gender equality, labour laws, and OSH in pilot communities are established and operational.

 - Gender-responsive workplace level mechanisms on labour laws compliance, and OSH are implemented.

-Key Priority ActivitiesThe project will focus on activities that aim to improve capacities of government and social partners through capacity building and competency-based programs and establishing and enhancing online systems; increase awareness of workers and employers’ organizations through the development of sector specific information, education and communication materials, and conduct of advocacy and education campaigns; and enhance gender responsiveness of systems and mechanisms in the rural sectors through gender supply chain mapping and localization and mainstreaming of gender laws and practices.
+Key priority activitiesThe project will focus on activities that aim to improve capacities of government and social partners through supporting the development of tripartite compliance plans, development of sector-specific standards, capacity building and competency-based programs and establishing and enhancing online systems; increase awareness of workers and employers’ organizations through the development of sector specific information, education and communication materials, and conduct of advocacy and education campaigns; and enhance gender responsiveness of systems and mechanisms in the rural sectors through gender supply chain mapping and localization and mainstreaming of gender laws and practices.

 Ministry of Manpower (MoM), Ministry of Affairs and Fisheries (MoMAF), Ministry of Health (MoH), Indonesian Employers Association (APINDO), Indonesian Fisheries Association (GAPPINDO), Palm Oil Trade Union Network (JAPBUSI), Indonesia Tuna Association (ASTUIN), Indonesia Pole and Line and Handline Fisheries Association (AP2HI), and other local government units, sectoral business associations, and other workers’ groups.